North Fork of the American

 The North Fork of the American is the classic Class IV run in California.
 It is best known for its crystal clear water, challenging rapids, and spring wildflowers.
 The North Fork is a free flowing river above this run, so the flow is entirely dependent on weather and snowpack.
-If this run had reliable water it would be the most popular whitewater run in the state.
+With a good snowpack, this run has reliable flows usually from mid-March through mid-June.
+If this run had reliable flows throughout the summer, it would be the most popular whitewater run in the state.

 The North Fork starts with nearly continuous whitewater including the Class IV rapids Slaughter's Sluice and Chamberlain Falls which come in the first mile.
 The rapids Tongue and Groove, Zig-Zag, Achilles' Heel, Bogus Thunder, Grand Slalom, and Staircase are all fun Class IV rapids which occur in the first four miles.